 - Look in the mirror and look your best.
-Every day look your best, take care of your appearance and how you dress.
-When you look good, you feel better about yourself which builds self-confidence.
+Every day, take care of your appearance and dress.
+When you look good, you feel better about yourself, which builds self-confidence.

-- Avoid the energy vampires; you know the people that are full of drama, negativity and drain your positive energy.
-Try avoiding these types of people, if they are close friends or family members; wear your garlic.
+- Avoid the energy vampires.
+You know, the people full of drama and negativity, who drain your positive energy.
+Avoid these people.
+If they are close friends or family members, wear garlic.

-- Positive and negative energy are both contagious so merely surround yourself with positive people.
+- Energy is contagious, so surround yourself with positive people.

-- Take note of people who overcame significant hardships and are successful.
-Have you ever seen or read a story of someone with a major disability and how they defeated it against all the odds.
-Look on the internet for these types of stories they will inspire you.
+- Take note of people who overcame significant hardships and are now thriving.
+Have you ever seen or read a story about someone with a significant disability who defeated it against all the odds?
+Look on the internet for these types of stories.
+They will inspire you.

-- Don’t get cynical about a job you interviewed for that you did not land.
-Think of that interview as practice to help you get the real dream job.
-Keep a list of things you identified that you could have done differently for future interviews.
+- Don’t get discouraged about a job you interviewed for that you did not land.
+Instead, think of that interview as practice that will help you get your absolute dream job.
+Keep a list of things you could have done differently for future interviews.

 - De-clutter your surroundings and workspace.
-You need to carve out a space that you will perform your job search and make sure it is neat, organized and surrounded with items that make you feel good; family photos, plants, works of art, your favorite scent or whatever else that inspires you.
+You need to carve out a space where you will perform your job search.
+Make sure it is neat and organized.
+Surround yourself with items that make you feel good, such as family photos, plants, works of art, your favorite scent, or whatever else inspires you.

-- Smile, be conscious and make sure you smile at everyone you come in contact.
-You will be amazed at how powerful a smile is and the positive energy people will give back in your direction.
+- Smile, be conscious, and make sure you are kind to everyone you come in contact with or speak with on the phone/virtually.
+You will be amazed at how powerful a smile is and the positive energy people will send back in your direction.

-- Turn off the news and don’t read the newspaper headlines.
-Over 80% of news media is negative, and during a job search you have no time or need for this information.
-In the evening instead of the nightly news watch your favorite sitcom.
+- Turn off the news and don’t read newspaper headlines.
+Over 80% of news media is negative, and during a job search, you have no time or need for this information.
+Maybe dedicate 30-mintues a day stay updated on current events.
+Instead of the nightly news before bed, watch your favorite sitcom.

-- If you usually go to the gym, meditate, play sports or do yoga keep doing these things; they can have a positive effect on you.
-Always consult with a physician on any fitness programs.
+- If you usually go to the gym, meditate, play sports, or do yoga, keep doing these things, and on the same scheudle.